 The boat stops next to the Lagoon, don’t need to walk a lot till paradise 😉 The boats aren’t allowed to the inner side, they can park on the northern and southern parts of the lagoon.

 The most popular visiting time is between noon and 4 pm.
-Recommended to arrive early.
+Recommended arriving early.
 We arrived just in time to rent sun beds and an umbrella.
-We paid 20 euros for 2 sun beds and an umbrella at the main area (you can find half priced sun beds and umbrellas closer to the boat station).
+We paid 20 euros for 2 sunbeds and an umbrella at the main area (you can find half priced sun beds and umbrellas closer to the boat station).

 How to get there?

-First we went to the Cirkewwa ferry station, but couldn’t find a parking place (one disadvantage of travelling by car).
+First, we went to the Cirkewwa ferry station, but couldn’t find a parking place (one disadvantage of travelling by car).
 We drove back few minutes, stopped at Marfa and parked next to the big white Riviera Hotel.
 During the summer the boat leaves every 30 minutes.
-The boat trip takes 30 minutes till Blue Lagoon.
+The boat trip takes 30 minutes to Blue Lagoon.